Most people wait to start investing until they have a significant amount of money saved up. This made sense a few years ago for two reasons:

-- Mutual fund companies had higher minimums
+- Mutual fund companies had high account minimums (some were as high as $3,000).

-Before You Start Investing
+Should You Start Investing?

 There are two primary types of investment accounts.